piotrmurach/tty-progressbar/README.md

 # [   ?           ]
 ```

-For the full list of available bar formats check the [lib/tty/progressbar/formats.rb](https://github.com/piotrmurach/tty-progressbar/blob/master/lib/tty/progressbar/formats.rb).

 ### 3.8 :output

-A progress bar only outputs to a console and when output is redirected to a file or a pipe it does nothing.
-This is so, for example, your error logs do not overflow with progress bars output.
+A progress bar only outputs to a console.
+When the output is, for example, redirected to a file or a pipe, the progress bar doesn't get printed.
+This is so, for example, your error logs do not overflow with progress bar output.

 You can change where console output is streamed with `:output` option: